leboUser/QA-AUTOMATION-Proctator/ReadMe.md

 step to run the program

 1)Go to your CMD(Command line) use director to location of Task 2 folder.

 2)Make sure npm is install.

 3)Run program on using "npm test"

+What I have created ?
+Builded Angular test automation.

 further Questions
 Please contact me email : leboMokaila22@gmail.com